CeeThinwa/knowledge-hub/book/blending_the_4.md

 * the `Tensorflow` library in Python or
 * the `Pytorch` library in Python

-R, MATLAB and Julia also have many packages dedicated to specific models or groups of models that can be classified as built models.
+R, MATLAB and Julia also have many packages dedicated to specific models or groups of models that can be classified as built models, because they are trained inside the system.

-#### <u>Natural Language Processing</u>
+#### <u>Natural Language Processing (NLP)</u>

 <u>**Data & Data Sources**</u>